AlexJReid/blog/content/posts/nats-backend.md

 Maybe it is useful to show two series: the previous hour and current hour so far.
 This is all easy to do and no custom backend is needed.
 We're just using the NATS API through a client library.

 Bringing in some even older, historic data might also be useful.
-NATS provides the ability for clients to make _requests_ to a subject that a service is listening for.
+NATS provides the ability for clients to make _requests_ to a subject that a service is listening on.
 The service sends a _response_ to a temporary inbox subject that the client is listening on.
 A service could be implemented to proxy queries to a database and write the results to an inbox subject.
 Large result sets can be chunked over multiple messages to request inbox.

 Like the streaming use case, we have not implemented anything special in the client.